 Purpose of the Role

 Master Schedulers are responsible for reviewing demand forecasts and then establishing long-term production plans.
-Master Schedulers will work to identify if and when the desired demand forecast can be achieved.
+Their primary responsibility is to determine if and when the desired demand can be met while optimising production efficiency.
+This requires considering multiple manufacturing routes to identify the most effective way to produce goods and ensuring schedules are both feasible and achievable.

 Qualifications